csdolling/yelp-review-mining/README.md

 Work completed so far:

-1. Yelp business extraction
+1. Yelp business extraction:

-  -filtered down by location (AZ had the most businesses by far)
+  1. filtered down by location (AZ had the most businesses by far)

-  -filtered down to only businesses with > 100 reviews
+  2. filtered down to only businesses with > 100 reviews

-  -broken out into separate sets by cuisine
+  3. broken out into separate sets by cuisine

-    -tried various popular cuisines; only chose those with over 100 businesses in the set
+    - tried various popular cuisines; only chose those with over 100 businesses in the set

-      -American (995)
+      1. American (995)

-      -Mexican (440)
+      2. Mexican (440)

-      -Italian (342)
+      3. Italian (342)
-      -Chinese (191)
+      4. Chinese (191)
-      -Japanese (172)
+      5. Japanese (172)
-      -Mediterranean (139)
+      6. Mediterranean (139)
-      -Thai (112)
+      7. Thai (112)
-  -saved each cuisine set to its own csv & json file
+  4. saved each cuisine set to its own csv & json file

 Work to do: